Switzerland Tour2 tours available

 13 days from Zurich to Zurich

-This gentle guided walking tour combines some of Switzerland's medieval historic Old Towns with the top three scenic mountain walks in Switzerland.… Read more
+The Switzerland On Foot Tour is a gentle guided walking tour combining some of Switzerland's medieval historic Old Towns with the top three scenic… Read more

 More About Switzerland